Summer in the postcard country

 The shortest is Gamle Strynefjellsvegen (27 km) which rises to 1139 meters above sea level.
 The longest runs in the quay rocks along the Helgeland coast (433 km).
 The highest is Sognefjellet, Northern Europe's highest mountain pass (1434 meters above sea level) with the 2000-meter peaks in Jotunheimen as a backdrop.

 It all started in 1993.
 At that time, a group from the Norwegian Public Roads Administration had been in the home country of motoring and acquired knowledge about the American investment in Scenic byways.
 Could something similar be relevant in this country?
 Plans were made and a pilot project was put into practice.
-In 1997, Sognefjellsvegen, national road 7 over the Hardangervidda, northern part of Kystriksvegen in Nordland and the old road over Strynefjellet were given the status of National Tourist Roads.
-But there were to be more.
-The proposals flowed in from all over the country, and soon the new tourist road group was in the Norwegian Public Roads Administration with around 60 alternatives to be studied and inspected.
+In 1997, Sognefjellsvegen, national road 7 over the Hardangervidda, the northern part of Kystriksvegen in Nordland and the old road over Strynefjellet status as National Tourist Routes.
+But there would be more.
+The proposals flowed in from all over the country, and soon the new tourist road group in the Norwegian Public Roads Administration had around 60 alternatives to be studied and inspected.
 The 18 sections were finally selected and in 2012 all were signposted as National Tourist Routes.

 Freedom on the road